Survey Arno’s life

 • dancing gives me energy

-• Ina and Linky influence my energy as I influence theirs
+• Ina, Wifi and Toby influence my energy as I influence theirs

-• temperatures below 15°C and above 25°C lead to reduced energy expenditure: either hibernating or siesta
+• temperatures below 15°C and above 25°C lead to wanting to reduce energy expenditure: either through hibernating or siesta

 • Observe flow